OfficeDev/office-js-docs-pr/docs/develop/loading-the-dom-and-runtime-environment.md

 5. The browser control loads the DOM and HTML body, and calls the event handler for the `onload` event.

 6. Outlook loads the runtime environment, which downloads and caches the JavaScript API for JavaScript library files from the content distribution network (CDN) server, and then calls the event handler for the [initialize](/javascript/api/office#office-initialize-reason-) event of the [Office](/javascript/api/office) object of the add-in, if a handler has been assigned to it.
 At this time it also checks to see if any callbacks (or chained `then()` functions) have been passed (or chained) to the `Office.onReady` handler.
-For more information about the distinction between `Office.initialize` and `Office.onReady`, see [Initializing your add-in](../develop/understanding-the-javascript-api-for-office.md#initializing-your-add-in).
+For more information about the distinction between `Office.initialize` and `Office.onReady`, see [Initialize your add-in](initialize-add-in.md).

 7. When the DOM and HTML body finish loading and the add-in finishes initializing, the main function of the add-in can proceed.